Open Accessibility Menu

 What is a mammogram?

 A mammogram, often called "the picture that can save your life," is a safe, low-dose x-ray able to detect irregularities in the breast that neither you nor your doctor can feel.
-To take your mammogram, the technologist will have you stand in front of the x-ray machine and place your breast between two plastic plates, which will compress your breast while the x-ray is taken.
+To take your mammogram, the technologist will have you stand in front of the x-ray machine and place your breast between two imaging plates, which will compress your breast while the x-ray is taken.

 Will it hurt?